AstuteSource/chasten/README.md

 You can configure `chasten` with two YAML files, normally called `config.yml` and `checks.yml`.
-Please refer to the [AstuteSource/chasten-configuration](https://github.com/AstuteSource/chasten-configuration) repository for example(s) of configuration files.
-Although the `config.yml` file can reference multiple check configuration files, this example shows how to specify a single `checks.yml` file:
+Please refer to the [AstuteSource/chasten-configuration](https://github.com/AstuteSource/chasten-configuration) repository for example(s) of configuration files that you can use to configure the tool.
+Although the `config.yml` file can reference multiple check configuration files, this example shows how to specify a single `checks.yml`
+file:

 ```yml
 # chasten configuration